Your Ultimate 3 Days in Marrakech Itinerary

 Marrakech Museum

 Right next door (literally a one minute walk away) is the Marrakech Museum, which makes it an easy addition to your 3 days in Marrakech itinerary.
-The interior architecture is the main draw, especially the stunning central hall.
-I also really loved the tilework on the fountains.
-It never felt overly busy, which made it a relaxed stop.
+The interior architecture is the main draw, especially the central hall and tilework on the fountains.
 We didn’t stay long, but it was worth a quick visit.
+However, if you’re short on time, this is a stop you can skip.

 Lunch

-For lunch on Day 1 of our 3 days in Marrakech itinerary, you have solid options.
+For lunch on day 1 of our 3 days in Marrakech itinerary, you have solid options.
 Cafe des Epices, Nomad, Atay Cafe, and Le Jardin are all reliable picks with good views and solid menus.
-We love a rooftop situation, so that is usually our move.
+We went with Atay Cafe and I opted for the couscous, which was quite good.
 Midday is hot in May, so shaded seating helps.

 Souk Exploration